jmarquesOT/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 ~~~~~~~~~~~~~~~~

 The map system is prepared to be displayed through various managers and cartography rendering servers.
-The default system is *MapBox* powered by *Leaflet*.
+The default system is *Open Street Map* powered by *Leaflet*.
 You can find more information in the section
 :ref:`Map Providers`

 Components map